hhandika/nahpu/website/docs/intro.md

 **_Rethinking Biodiversity Inventory in the Digital Age_**

 NAHPU is a cross-platform field cataloging app for natural history collection.
-The app The app streamlines data processing and management from fieldwork to museum curation.
+The app streamlines data processing and management from fieldwork to museum curation.

 NAHPU is a free and open source project, and is currently available in [beta](./installation).
 Current version supports mammal and bird specimens.
 We are working on adding support herpetofauna and fishes.